nberr/juce-template/README.md

 # juce-template
 The aim of this project is to create a template plugin that contains common features that exist across plugins.
+The implementation tries to handle "Everything the processing".
+In short, it handles all the other stuff your plugin should need besides DSP, whether that be audio or MIDI.
 The project includes a script written in python that can be used to generate a new JUCE project from the template.

 ## Components
 The project contains a few different components that I found useful.